 Hitsuji (Lamb) and Sprouts: 4

 This actually came in a pan.
-When we told the person behind the counter that we’d have that, she added some sort of oriental-flavored sauce to it.
+When we told the person behind the counter that we’d have that, she added some sort of sauce to it.
 It was good, but I still prefer my baby sheep meat on pita bread.

 Toriniku (Chicken): 5